frankiescott/Truth-Table-Input-Combinations/README.md

 # Truth Table Input Combinations
-Generates an Excel spreadsheet table with all possible input combinations for a truth table.
+Generates all possible input combinations for a truth table and stores the table in an Excel spreadsheet.

 To use: